 Different species need different levels of humidity, so you need to choose the right level.
 Snakes require higher humidity levels when shedding.

 Can Scale Rot Kill a Snake?

-Not treating scale rot can cause bacteria from the blisters to spread into the snake’s bloodstream, causing a lethal disease called septicemia.
+Not treating scale rot can cause the bacteria from the blisters to spread to the snake’s bloodstream, eventually resulting in septicemia.

-The initial blister can cause the skin to erode over time, leaving the snake’s body more prone to bacterial and fungal invasion along with thermal burns.
-The condition won’t clear up on its own.
+The initial blisters will cause the skin to erode over time.
+This will leave the snake’s body more prone to bacterial and fungal invasion, along with thermal burns.
+Scale rot in snakes won’t clear up on its own.